-Disclaimer: It was announced in February 2023, that PointsBet Sportsbook would not be launching in Massachusetts.
+Editor’s Note: It was announced in February 2023 that PointsBet Sportsbook would not be launching in Massachusetts.
 This review will be updated if those plans change.
-Since PointsBet will not be available in Massachusetts here are the sportsbooks we recommend signing up with instead:
+Since PointsBet will not be available in Massachusetts, here are the sportsbooks we recommend signing up with instead:

 PointsBet Sportsbook provides you with a variety of betting options, including some you won’t find at other online sportsbooks.
-In addition, when you sign up and create a new account, you’ll receive a great welcome bonus.
-Join PointsBet Massachusetts to get up to $250 in second-chance bets.
-You’ll receive five second-chance bets to be exact.
+In addition, when you sign up and create a new account, you’ll receive a great welcome bonus worth up to $1,000.

-Sports betting is live in Massachusetts, but bets can only be placed in person right now.
-Once mobile betting goes live, PointsBet Sportsbook MA will be available via both its website and app.
+Sports betting is live in Massachusetts, but PointsBet Sportsbook MA is not available via both its website and app.

 This page serves as our full PointsBet Massachusetts review.
 Here, we’ll go over all of the key aspects of how the sportsbook measures up, including its betting options, additional promotions beyond what you get when you sign up, and PointsBetting, its one-of-a-kind way to bet.

 PointsBet Massachusetts $1,000 Welcome Bonus in February 2024